Juviro/mythic-commander/Roadmap.md

 - mobile collection/advanced search loading animation for all elements
 - deck drop area not fullscreen when only 1 card in deck
-- two faced cards in edhrec search not correctly displayed as "already in deck"

 ## CURRENT: